openlibhums/memory-alpha/content/support/guides/workflow-proofreader-placeholder.md

 <figcaption>A proofing task that has been accepted</figcaption>
 </figure>

-### Task Definition
+### Task definition

 The task definition is a note written by the Proofing Manager when they create the proofing task.

 ### Galleys

-This section lists the galleys that the Proofing Manager has assigned you.
+This section lists the galleys that the proofing manager has assigned you.
 Common galley types are:

 - PDF
 - HTML
 - XML

-For HTML and XML galleys Janeway has a preview button that will render the galley into a viewable block so you don't need to understand the underlying markup to proof them.
+For HTML and XML galleys Janeway has a **Preview** button that will render the galley into a viewable block so you don't need to understand the underlying markup to proof them.

-Each of the Galleys has an accordian-type drop down so if you click on its name you will see a new section appear with more information.
+Each of the galleys has an accordian-type drop-down so if you click on its name you will see a new section appear with more information.

 <figure>